linux-application-whitelisting/fapolicyd/README.md

 for example, could implement a new backend and send a pull request.
 We are looking for collaborators.

-2) Can Se Linux or AppArmor do this instead?
+2) Can SE Linux or AppArmor do this instead?

 SE Linux is modeling how an application behaves.
 It is not concerned about where the application came from or whether its known to the system.
 Basically,